WE’VE GOT SERIOUS SKILLS

 Since 2012, I’ve had the opportunity to teach the School Age Creative Arts and Outdoor Summer Camp program.
 I enjoy working with children of all ages and it gives me the opportunity to share my love of nature, art and performing arts with the children.

 I have over twenty years of performing arts and dance experience, while teaching it for thirteen years to kids of all ages.
 From ages eight to eighteen, I was a member of the Nationally Award Winning “Classy Dancer” Dance troupe.
 My most memorable experience was being hand- picked by Debbie Allen to perform in a National competition in Hollywood, California, being awarded first place overall in Michigan and third overall Nationally.
 I have performed in numerous musicals throughout my life starting at age three and have directed and choreographed two children’s musicals.
 I am a certified Acrobatic Arts instructor, spending hours studying the safest techniques to enhance muscle growth, strength and flexibility in children of all ages.
-I am currently teaching dance at Dance City in Birmingham and the Director of the Dance City Performing Arts Team.
+I am currently teaching dance at The 8th Count Dance Studio.
 With performing arts and dance being such an important part of my life, I enjoy sharing it with Building Blocks Preschool.

 Ever since I can remember, I have enjoyed teaching and being around children.
 Starting at age nine I started assisting in younger classes at my dance studio.
 From there I started teaching my own classes at age eleven.
 After I graduated high school, I knew that I wanted to work with children for the rest of my life.
 When I started taking classes at Oakland Community College, I was working at an after school program called “Kids Klub” in West Bloomfield.
 I realized that working with younger children was where I wanted to be.
 Children inspire me to continually be creative and optimistic.